IBM-Swift/TodoList-CouchDB/README.md

   `cd Database && ./setup.sh`

-7. Run the `Deploy` target in Xcode and access [http://localhost:8090/](http://localhost:8090/) in your browser to see an empty database.
+7. Run the `Server` target in Xcode and access [http://localhost:8090/](http://localhost:8090/) in your browser to see an empty database.

 ## Quick start on Linux